Causal normalizing flows: from theory to practice: The multiple representations of SCMs

 \paragraph{Inverted SCM} Finally, we can take any of these different representations and invert the equations to go from $\rvx$ to $\rvu$.
 In this case, it is easier to work with the original equations:

 and, in vectorial form:

-As discussed in the main manuscript, this turns out to be a really convenient SCM representation to work with, as: i)~we can obtain the exogenous variables in one go; and ii)~even with a single layer, all indirect paths are preserved.
+As discussed in the main manuscript, this turns out to be a really convenient SCM representation to work with, as{: i)}~we can obtain the exogenous variables in one go\replace{1}{; and ii)~even with a single layer, all indirect paths are preserved}{\,while being causally consistent}.